 However, Firefox's main advantage in the field of privacy and security comes from its use of extensions.
 Extensions are like miniature apps that can be added to your browser to alter its functionality, and they can be found in the "Add-ons" menu.
 Some of the best such tools available are ad blockers.
 Users can choose from a range of ad blocking extensions that not only remove annoying ads but protect you from vulnerabilities that are associated with adware.

 There is also an entire category dedicated to privacy that includes many popular and trusted brands.
 Some examples are HTTPS Everywhere, Disconnect, and LastPass Password Manager.
 However, Firefox has much more besides the extensions previously mentioned.

 Firefox's extensions are much more than privacy tools.
 Users can find a broad range of programs which will enhance their browsing experience — better bookmark organizers, RSS readers, and antivirus add-ons are just a few examples of features that users can add to Firefox.
 Despite the abundance of extensions for desktop browsers, these add-ons are a rare treat for Android with only a handful of browsers offering the service.
 However, no other browser on the Play Store offers has large of a collection as Firefox.

 Themes are the other category of add-ons that help Firefox shine.
-Themes are created by users and will change elements of the user interface, including the address bar and the home screen.
+Themes, which are created by users, change elements of the UI, including the address bar and the home screen.
 Themes allow users to personalize the look of their browser and change its the default view, which sometimes isn't the most appealing.

 When you combine these elements, Firefox offers an extensive list of features with fast performance.
-Very few browsers offer extensions, and no other browser on the Play Store can match its variety or its amount.
-With Quantum's improved performance and the upcoming Servo improvements, Firefox is now the best browser available and should be every Android users' default browser.
+Very few browsers provide extensions, and no other browser on the Play Store can match its variety or its amount.
+With Quantum's improved performance (especially the Stylo engine), Firefox is now the best browser available and should be every Android user's default browser.